nicomilette/birdscrapper/README.md

 ## Data Licensing

-The data scraped by these scripts is licensed under the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
+The data collected and used by these scripts is licensed under the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
 For more information, visit [Creative Commons License](https://creativecommons.org/licenses/by-nc-sa/4.0/).